closetgeekshow/AxureCopySitemap/README.md

 ## Compatibility notes
 Test file was generated on Axure RP10.0.0.3897.
 This script has been tested on local prototypes in RP10 and on cloud prototypes in RP10 and RP9.

+I have not yet tested with any other browsers beyond Chrome and Firefox.

 ## Bugs
 Won't work when pasted into Firefox, is there a workaround?